 8. Ask the right questions and then listen

 Managers who approach performance conversations with an evaluation mindset may make employees feel like they’re on trial.
 Ask these questions to shift your mindset from judge to coach.

 We’ve made a set of questions that will help you realign your language so you can easily ask the questions in an empathetic and easy manner.
 The great thing is, these questions will help you be more of an active listener and help you build a trusting relationship with your people.

-9. Agree upon next steps
+9. Have concrete next steps